 What is a good pension pot?

-This question is a bit like asking “how long is a piece of string?”
+Answering “what is a good pension pot” is a bit like answering “how long is a piece of string?”

-The main difficulty is that we don't know how long we'll live, although life expectancy in the UK has risen sharply.
-According to Aviva, a 65-year-old male retiree will now probably live until they are 84.
+The main difficulty is that we don’t know how long we’ll live, although life expectancy in the UK has risen sharply.
+According to Aviva, a 65-year-old male retiree will probably live until 84.
 A woman will, on average, live until 86.
-Our chance of living for longer has also increased dramatically.
-A 65-year-old man now has a 9% chance of reaching 100, and a woman a 14% chance.
+Our chances of living even longer have also increased dramatically.
+A 65-year-old man now has a 9% chance of reaching 100, and a woman has a 14% chance.

-This means the minimum expected retirement duration exceeds 20 years.
-The maximum is more like 35 years, or even longer if you retire before 65.
-Consequently, it is critical to undertake a degree of pension planning as soon as possible.
+This means the minimum expected retirement duration is over 20 years.
+The maximum is more like 35 years, or longer if you retire before 65.
+Consequently, it is even more important to undertake some pension planning as soon as possible.

 The longer you live, the more pension you’ll require.